whprocter/RPr-Malcomb-2014/docs/report/report_notes.md

 Therefore, the one certainty is that the individual and thematic variable directions are uncertain.

 Based on the described methodology of a weighted combination of values ranging from zero to five, a negative score is inexplicable. (referring to household adaptive capacity scores)

+Original analysis does not seem to mask out areas with no data for any of the inputs, e.g. missing traditional authorities?

+acquire all DHS passwords as dlginput? what is the story with all the NULL values in the household survey data?